Rising-Cloud-Examples/tensorflow-gpu/README.md

 from: tensorflow:latest-gpu
 deps:
   - pip3 install -r requirements.txt
-We need to tell Rising Cloud what to run when a new request comes in.
-Change run to:
+We need to tell Rising Cloud what to run when a new request comes in, and set a time to 5min (600,000 ms).
+Change run and timeout to:

 run: python3 train.py
+timeout: 600000

 5. Build and Deploy your Rising Cloud Task
 Use the push command to push your updated risingcloud.yaml to your Task on Rising Cloud.